 There are several validation types, including:

-- Domain validation (DV), which involve minimal checking of credentials
+- Domain validation (DV), which involves minimal checking of credentials.

-- Organization validation (OV), which involve more vetting to ensure that the owner of the cert is whom they say they are
+- Organization validation (OV), which involves more vetting to ensure that the owner of the cert is whom they say they are.

 - Extended validation (EV), which involves even more vetting of business owners.

-The first two are available for individuals; the last two are more beneficial for businesses.
+The first one is useful for individuals; the last two are more beneficial for businesses.
 Obviously, the more vetting is involved, the more costly the certificate will be.
 Network Solutions began selling certificate products in 2005 and offers a variety that covers each kind of certificate.
 Here are more details about how to choose the right kind of certificate.

 Features to Look for When Purchasing Your Certificate